 What are metadata filters?

-Custom filters let you define which types of metadata you want to retrieve, and filter out those you’re not interested in.
-They also allow you to add in the less commonly compared metadata types which aren't included in the default setting, such as Reports, Static Resources, and Documents.
-Retrieving less metadata means your comparisons will run faster too.
+Custom filters let you define which types of metadata you want to retrieve, and exclude those you’re not interested in.
+They allow you to add in the less commonly compared metadata types that aren't included in the default setting, such as Reports, Static Resources, and Documents.
+Retrieving less metadata means your comparisons will run faster.

-As well as choosing the metadata types to retrieve, such as Apex Classes, you can also specify the names of specific items to retrieve as well using a custom filter.
-This gives you greater granularity on what to compare.
+As well as choosing the metadata types to retrieve, such as Apex Classes, you can also specify the names of specific items to retrieve using a custom filter.
+This gives you greater granularity over what to compare.